-HBO's new true crime documentary is hailed as 'jaw dropping' and 'compellingly twisted'
+HBO's new true crime documentary hailed as "jaw dropping" and "compellingly twisted"

 It has some of the year's best reviews already.

-As the summer season kicks on, it's the time of year when TV stations usually show what's on their upcoming slate and HBO have stolen a march on their rivals when it comes to the documentary genre.
+It's the time of year when TV stations usually show off their upcoming slate and HBO have stolen a march on their rivals when it comes to the documentary genre.

-As stated previously, the broadcaster has three big projects that are set to be released in the next few weeks and it appears that they've kicked off with an absolute gem with I Love You, Now Die.
+The broadcaster has three big projects set to be released in the next few weeks and it appears that they've kicked off with an absolute gem with I Love You, Now Die.

 The two-part documentary revolves around Michelle Carter and her boyfriend Conrad Roy, a teenager that died by suicide at the age of 18.